ericflo/txconnpool/README.rst

 ----------------------

-First we need to create a few classes of boilerplate, to transform a MemCacheProtocol_ into a PooledMemcachedProtocol, and then create a pool.
+First we need to create a few classes of boilerplate, to transform a MemCacheProtocol_ into a PooledMemcachedProtocol, and then create a pool:

-..sourcecode:: python

     from twisted.protocols.memcache import MemCacheProtocol